briangerard/briangerard.github.io/personal.misc/rubiks.md

    ```

 1. Turn the cube over so that the old TOP is now the BOTTOM.
 You will now make a "plus"
-   on the new TOP, using FRU-RUF.
+   on the new TOP, using the FRU-RUF algorithm.

    You want the cube to be oriented such that it looks like one of the following patterns
    (in order of preference):